RSipra/semantic_verification_engine/README.md

 1. Phase 1: MVP core game logic, unit testing, and pattern awareness
     - Setup environmental and data foundation (download, cleaning, EDA, preprocessing of dataset)
+    - Standardize the dataset and setup a data ingestion pipeline
     - Develop basic core logic and OOP structure for CLI game play   🟣 **← Current phase**
     - Test and refactor the game throughly (using unittest and pytest)